pjlohr/emmy_site.github.io/_pages/concerts.md

 }

 document.addEventListener('DOMContentLoaded', function () {
-  // Build dates/urls for Row A from front matter const datesA = [
+  // Build data for Row A
+  const datesA = [
     {% for f in page.feature_row_a %}
       {% if f.badge_date %}